uc-r/uc-r.github.io/scraping/scraping_HTML_tables.md

 ##   ..$ CumulativeTotal   : int [1:11] 12 108 17 129 15 55 230 107 266 29 ...
 ```

-An alternative approach, which is more explicit, is to use the [element selector process described in the previous section](#scraping_specific_nodes) to call the table ID name.
+An alternative approach, which is more explicit, is to use the [element selector process described in the previous section](http://uc-r.github.io/scraping_HTML_text#scraping_specific_nodes) to call the table ID name.

-{linenos=off}
 ```r
 # empty list to add table data to
 tbls2_ls <- list()